-ADS-B In requires either a 1090 MHz Technical Service Order TSO-C166b or 978 MHz Technical Service Order TSO-C154c, along with a processing system and cockpit display that conforms to ADS-B Technical Service Order TSO-C195b.
-The new advisory circular for ADS-B In is AC 20-172B.
+ADS-B In requires a receiver complying with either a 1090 MHz Technical Service Order TSO-C166b or 978 MHz Technical Service Order TSO-C154c, along with a processing system and cockpit display.
+Some aircraft require a display that conforms to ADS-B Technical Service Order TSO-C195b.
+The advisory circular for ADS-B In is AC 20-172B.

 The main difference is that ADS-B In broadcast services do not require subscription or usage fees.
 If you choose to equip, ADS-B traffic, weather, and aeronautical information services are available to you free of charge.

 ADS-B In allows operators to get traffic and data-linked geographical weather for free.
-Is it similar to XM weather some pilots receive now?
+Is it similar to XM weather?

 Yes.
-ADS-B's Flight Information Services-Broadcast (FIS-B) provides all of the information you would get with an XM basic subscription, and more.
-In fact, at no subscription cost to the user, the ADS-B FIS-B product today is comparable to the mid-to-high-level XM subscription.
-The FAA currently is discussing with the vendor the possibility of adding even more "no-cost" products to the FIS-B service, such as:
+ADS-B's Flight Information Services-Broadcast (FIS-B) provides all the aviation weather products available with an XM basic subscription, and more.
+In fact, at no subscription cost to the user, ADS-B FIS-B also provides many of the products available from the mid-to-high-tier XM subscription services.

 Does TIS-B broadcast primary radar?